Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    If applicable, specific information on the status of the transaction.

 - *Internal reference*
-   Actindo specific reference back to the document in the billing document.
+   Actindo-specific reference back to the billing document.

 - *Original currency*
    Currency in which the product(s) were paid.